COMMANDING OFFICER, NORTH CAROLINA PIEDMONT CONSORTIUM

 EXECUTIVE OFFICER, NORTH CAROLINA PIEDMONT CONSORTIUM

-In July of 2022, Major Angel reported to the North Carolina Piedmont Region Consortium, Naval Reserve Officer Training Corps and assumed the role of Executive Officer.
+In July of 2025, Maj Kerstetter reported to the North Carolina Piedmont Region Consortium, Naval Reserve Officer Training Corps and assumed the role of Executive Officer.

 LIEUTENANT ADVISORS

-LT Kiessling is the Operations officer as well as the Junior/Senior Advisor for the North Carolina Piedmont Consortium at Duke.
-He is responsible for professional development, battalion operations, and instruction the 200 and 300 curriculum.
+LT Johnston is the Operations officer as well as the Junior/Senior Advisor for the North Carolina Piedmont Consortium at Duke.
+He is responsible for professional development, battalion operations, and instruction in the 200 and 300 curriculums.

 MARINE OFFICER INSTRUCTOR